-- 1. a fair and democratic society relies upon equity of opportunity, respect for diversity, equitable access to resources and social inclusion - 2. every person makes different social, cultural and economic contributions that benefit our community; inequality deprives our community from receiving these beneficial contributions - 3. structural inequity in society detrimentally affects both people and society as a whole with respect to educational achievements, contact with the criminal justice system, social conflict, and physical and mental health outcomes - 4. inequality of wealth and income leads to increased aspirational consumerism and environmentally unsustainable consumption - 5. people on low incomes or experiencing disadvantage are the most vulnerable to the impacts of climate change - 6. a just transition to net zero emissions should be well planned and managed to ensure it reduces poverty and inequality - 7. systemic poverty, violence and social disadvantage are not inevitable and should be eliminated - 8. social services, such as health, education, justice and social care, should be high-quality and universally accessible through government and community service providers - 9. poverty, violence and systemic disadvantage disproportionately affect particular groups of people within our community; this can be on the basis of age, able-ness, First Nations identity, race, cultural background, gender identity, sexual orientation, intersex status, religion, socioeconomic status, employment status and/or geographic location - 10. growing inequality of wealth and income is a concern for our society and can be addressed through progressive taxation, government charges, government concessions and fair wages - 11. for those who seek it, meaningful and appropriately paid work, can promote dignity, mental health and social inclusion.
+- 1. a fair and democratic society requires equity of opportunity, equality, respect for diversity, equitable access to resources and social inclusion - 2. every person can make different social, cultural and economic contributions that benefit our community; inequality deprives our community of these beneficial contributions - 3. structural inequity in society detrimentally affects both people and society as a whole with respect to educational achievements, contact with the criminal justice system, social conflict, and physical and mental health outcomes - 4. inequality of wealth and income fuels aspirational consumerism and environmentally unsustainable consumption - 5. people on low incomes or experiencing disadvantage are the most vulnerable to the impacts of climate change - 6. a just transition to net zero emissions should be well planned and managed to ensure it reduces poverty and inequality - 7. systemic poverty, violence and social disadvantage are not inevitable and should be eliminated - 8. social services, such as health, education, justice and social care, should be high-quality and universally accessible through government and community service providers - poverty, violence and systemic disadvantage disproportionately affect particular groups of people within our community; this can be on the basis of age, able-ness, First Nations identity, race, cultural background, gender identity, sexual orientation, intersex status, religion, socioeconomic status, employment status and/or geographic location - 10. growing inequality of wealth and income is a concern for our society and can be addressed through policies such as progressive taxation, welfare payments, government charges, universal services, government concessions and fair wages - 11. for those who seek it, meaningful and appropriately paid work can promote dignity, mental health and social inclusion.

-- 1. an end to structural and systemic discrimination and an inclusive, respectful and compassionate society - 2. a society in which people have self-determination and opportunities to contribute, and in which people can live fulfilling lives that enable them to reach their full potential - 3. an end to disadvantages stemming from structural inequity - 4. commitment to universal service delivery in health and education, and a strong social welfare, justice and housing system
+1. to end structural and systemic discrimination and create an inclusive, respectful and compassionate society

-- 5. provision of community infrastructure to support local communities to be productive and connected - 6. coordinated, well-resourced, short-term and long-term government responses to poverty and social disadvantage - 7. all government policy to be developed with a focus on alleviating intergenerational social and economic inequalities, including housing, health, environment, justice, taxation, industry and economic policy - 8. better-integrated services for people affected by poverty, including people who are homeless or at risk of homelessness, and for those who are impacted by intergenerational inequality - 9. targeted measures and assistance to address the drivers of poverty and disadvantage - 10. respectful partnerships between government, community and business sectors in an effort to prevent and respond to violence, poverty, social exclusion and homelessness - 11. long-term, whole-of-community approaches to prevent and alleviate social inequity - 12.
+- 2. a society in which people have self-determination and opportunities to contribute, and in which people can live fulfilling lives that enable them to reach their full potential - 3. an end to structural inequity and the disadvantages that stem from it - 4. universal free service delivery of health and education, and a strong social welfare, justice and housing system - 5. provision of community infrastructure to support local communities to be productive and connected - 6. coordinated, well-resourced, short-term and long-term government responses to poverty and social disadvantage - 7. all government policy to be developed with a focus on alleviating social, economic and intergenerational inequalities, including housing, health, environment, justice, taxation, industry and economic policy - 8. better-integrated services for people affected by poverty, including people who are homeless or at risk of homelessness, and for those who are impacted by intergenerational inequality - 9. targeted measures and assistance to address the drivers of poverty and disadvantage - 10. respectful partnerships between government, community and business sectors in an effort to prevent and respond to violence, poverty, social exclusion and homelessness - 11. long-term, whole-of-community approaches to prevent and alleviate social inequity - 12.
 ACT and Australian Governments to work together to equitably provide meaningful and appropriately paid employment for people who wish to engage in the workforce - 13. systems of taxes, government charges, concessions and subsidies to be progressive and reduce income and wealth inequality - 14. fines, penalties and administrative systems to consider people's capacity to pay, to ensure these systems do not unfairly increase the hardship experienced by disadvantaged people - 15. all ACT Government taxes, charges and subsidies assessed to identify their impact on social equity, prosperity and wellbeing - 16. equitable access to clean air, water and public space for everyone in the ACT.